Wednesday, June 10, 2020:

 to technology, timekeeping, leave, supervision, reporting, retrieving work

 materials from the office and more.
-Executives and supervisors are
+Executives and supervisors are currently

-that you understand this.
+understand this.
 We’ll keep you advised, on a rolling basis, as we

 operationalize procedures.
 We understand your concerns and will address